GiackAloZ/AcousticWaveCPML.jl/README.md

 ![Weak scaling 3D and 2D](./scripts/benchmarks/results/weak_scaling_eff_2D3D.png)

 We can see that we obtain a very high and stable weak scaling efficiency at around 95.8% for 2D and around 99.5% for 3D, at least for the amount of nodes that we could measure.

+**CAVEATS**: benchmarks were performed using the `@hide_communication` macro of ImplicitGlobalGrid with factors `(2,2)` and `(2,2,2)` for 2D and 3D multixPUs versions, which is not currently supported because module precompilation breaks if used in combination with ParallelStencil.
+You can use this feature by importing and initializing ParallelStencil and ImplicitGlobalGrid before including the source file containing the solver you want to use.
+Then you can uncomment the lines with `@hide_communication` and also specify with the parameter `b_width` its argument.

 ## Conclusions